Managing problematic anger

 Length: 8 hours — completed at your own pace, within 6 months of your first login

-Access period: Accepted participants will have access to the course for 6 months
+Access period: Accepted participants will have one month to login once they receive confirmation of registration and access to the course for 6 months from the date of the first login.

 Audience: Licensed/registered service providers working in mental health who care for Veterans or Veteran Families in Canada.
 Trainees working under a licensed/registered service provider in Canada are also eligible to apply.